HAART is a medication protocol for treating patients with HIV who have AIDS-defining lesions or low CD4+ levels.

 Once the diagnosis of HIV is made, HAART can be initiated.
 Antiretroviral therapy is recommended for all HIV-infected individuals to reduce the risk of disease progression.
-It is also is recommended for HIV-infected individuals for the prevention of transmission of HIV.
+It is also recommended for HIV-infected individuals to prevent the of transmission of HIV.

 This treatment regimen consists of 3 drugs.
-A multiple drug approach is used to help attack the HIV virus at varying points of its life cycle and replication, and to resist mutation.
+A multiple drug approach helps to attack HIV at varying points of its life cycle and replication as well as to resist mutation.

-HAART is initiated with treatment of 2 NRTI medications.
-These 2 drugs are then combined with a third medication.
-NRTI medications work by inhibiting binding of nucleotides to reverse transcriptase and by terminating the DNA chain.
+HAART is initiated with a treatment of 2 NRTI medications; these 2 drugs are then combined with a third medication.
+NRTI medications work by inhibiting the binding of nucleotides, which reverses transcriptase, and by terminating the DNA chain.

-The third drug used in HAART can be an NNRTI, which is a drug that treats HIV by inhibiting nucleotide binding to reverse transcriptase at a different site of action than NRTIs.
+The third drug used in HAART can be an NNRTI, which is a drug that treats HIV by inhibiting nucleotide binding, which reverses transcriptase at a different site of action than NRTIs.

-The third medication used in HAART, along with the NRTIs, can be an integrase inhibitor.
-Medications in this class work by inhibiting HIV genome integration into the host cell.
+The third medication used in HAART alongside the NRTIs can be an integrase inhibitor; medications in this class work by inhibiting HIV genome integration into the host cell.